 A

-cross-section of the front door unit is shown on the right.
+shown on the right.
 The

 vertical